Medicaid coverage options for adult day care

 For dually eligible seniors (those with both Medicare and Medicaid), PACE is often free.
 Medicare-only participants pay a monthly premium.
 There is no cost for Medicaid-only participants.

-PACE is only available in roughly 32 states through ~150 programs, and only within specific ZIP code service areas.
+PACE is available in 33 states and D.C. through over 200 programs as of early 2026 (National PACE Association), but only within specific ZIP code service areas.
 Find your local program at npaonline.org.

 5. Long-Term Care (LTC) Insurance